 The key difference is that there is no vaccine available as yet which is spreading fear as in the case of any new outbreak.
 All indications are that this Coronavirus is milder than its two cousins, Severe Acute Respiratory Syndrome (SARS) and the Middle East respiratory syndrome (MERS).
 SARS is a variant of the new Coronavirus.

 Coronaviruses, which are rather large single-stranded RNA viruses, are nothing new in human disease.
-They are, in fact, the most usual one cause of the common cold, so all of us have been infected with who-knows-how-many different coronavirus strains over the years.
+They are, in fact, the most common cause of the common cold, so all of us have been infected with who-knows-how-many different coronavirus strains over the years.

 Such things are generally in the upper respiratory tract, but some of these viral infections can move on to bronchitis or pneumonia, either primary (viral infection in these areas) or secondary (an opportunistic bacterial infection that develops as a sequel).
 Humans seem to be more vulnerable to viral infection from other mammals (naturally) and from birds.